folkertvanheusden/mcb/README.md

 ## configuration

-* For it to work you must adjust mcb.ino (e.g. pin numbers, topic, mqtt server)
+* For it to work you must adjust mcb.ino (e.g. pin numbers, topic, mqtt server, LoRa settings).

 ## usage